jreisinger/docs/data/about.md

 I mostly keep technology related notes here.

-I am interested, among other things, in how to build and manage computing systems and software tools.
+I am interested, among other things, in how to build and manage software systems and tools.
 I usually work somewhere at the infrastructure level.
 These days my main areas of interest are Go, Kubernetes and DevOps/SRE stuff.
 Before I concentrated on Perl, Linux, networking and security.

 Other web sites built and/or hosted by me